mccullochk/react-toolbox-themr/README.md

 ## About

-The project is originally authored by [Javi Velasco](https://twitter.com/javivelasco) as an effort of providing a better adoption experience for React Toolbox.
+The project is originally authored by [Javi Velasco](https://twitter.com/javivelasco) in effort to provide a better adoption experience for React Toolbox.
 Any comments, improvements or feedback are highly appreciated.

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox-themr/blob/master/LICENSE).